xjtang/newfusion/README.md

 - Open a Bash terminal
 - Use fusion_Batch.sh to submit jobs to run specific fusion process

-See the comments in each script for detailed instructions including description of input and output arguments.
-A complete fusion process follows these steps: Inputs -> BRDF -> SwathSub -> Fusion/FusionBRDF -> Dif -> WriteHDF -> WriteETM -> Cache -> Change -> GenMap
+A complete fusion process follows these steps: Inputs -> BRDF -> SwathSub -> Fusion/BRDFusion -> Dif -> WriteHDF -> WriteETM -> Cache -> Change -> GenMap

+Detailed documentation on how to run the New Fusion model is also available [here](/doc).

 Dependencies
 ------